 As the NSW government takes steps to recognize and protect Aboriginal cultural fishing rights, it is crucial that these changes are implemented effectively and in consultation with First Nations communities.
 The ongoing fight for Aboriginal rights is a complex and multifaceted struggle, but the recognition of cultural fishing practices is an important step towards justice and self-determination.

-See also Can You Buy a Pennsylvania Fishing License at Walmart in 2024?
+See also Do You Need a Fishing License to Fish in the Ocean in Virginia?

 By admin